 Anyone in possession of one of the defective bicycles should stop riding it immediately and schedule a free repair by contacting the manufacturer or dealership where the bicycle was purchased.
 Bike Friday can be contacted by calling 1-800-777-0258 from 8:00 a.m. to 5:30 p.m.
 Pacific Time Monday through Friday.

-The Richmond Personal Injury Lawyers with Geoff McDonald and Associates understand the dangers and risks riding a bike can pose, and a manufacturing defect only increases the chances of injury.
+The injury lawyers in Richmond, VA at Geoff McDonald and Associates understand the dangers and risks riding a bike can pose, and a manufacturing defect only increases the chances of injury.
 That is why the firm suggests discussing your legal rights with an attorney immediately if a defective product has left you injured.